Rick-Phoenix/clipboard-watcher/README.md

 async fn main() {
   let mut event_listener = ClipboardEventListener::builder().spawn().unwrap();

+  // Specifies the buffer size
   let mut stream = event_listener.new_stream(32);

   env_logger::init();

   while let Some(result) = stream.next().await {
-    // Can enable logging with RUST_LOG
+    // You can enable logging with RUST_LOG for more detailed inspection.
-    if !log::log_enabled!(Level::Debug) {
+    // Otherwise, the activity will be logged as follows if !log::log_enabled!(Level::Debug) {
       match result {
         Ok(content) => {